 DDOT uses performance-based parking to manage the on-street parking resources in pilot areas of DC.

-DDOT strives to achieve and maintain safe and beauttiful public spaces throughout the District.
+DDOT strives to achieve and maintain safe and beautiful public spaces throughout the District.

-Residents or contractors who wish to plant, prune or remove a tree within the Public Right-of-Way must first obtain permission from DDOT's Urban Forestry Administration (UFA).
+Residents or contractors who wish to plant, prune or remove a tree within the public right of way must first obtain permission from DDOT's Urban Forestry Division (UFD).